-The only place in Scripture that I can find that comes close to answering this question is found in Romans 9:22-23: "What if God, willing to shew his wrath, and to make his power known, endured with much longsuffering the vessels of wrath fitted to destruction: 23And that he might make known the riches of his glory on the vessels of mercy, which he had afore prepared unto glory."
+The only place in scripture I can find that comes close to answer this question is found in Romans 9:22-23: "What if God, willing to shew his wrath, and to make his power known, endured with much longsuffering the vessels of wrath fitted to destruction: 23And that he might make known the riches of his glory on the vessels of mercy, which he had afore prepared unto glory."

 This passage of scripture has been debated and analyzed by a host of theologians and I will not here seek to make a defense of the position I hold.
 Instead, I will conclude by saying that ultimately it is God's glory that is the issue and that in His sovereignty, He wills and works according to His purposes and not man's.